 - BSc, MSc, PhD and DSc, University of Canterbury

 - DSc University of Edinburgh

-David's research work is centered on the optical properties of low dimensional materials at the nanoscale and recently has focused on Group IV and III-V semiconductor quantum dots and transition-metal magnetic nanowires and nanorings.
+David’s research work is centered on the optical properties of low dimensional materials at the nanoscale and is focused on Group IV and III-V semiconductor quantum dots and transition-metal magnetic nanowires and nanorings.
 The research is aimed at providing new technologies for improving the performance of devices involved in information communications (e.g., the internet) and information storage (rewritable digital memories), and developing quantum computers.

 Advice to Students:

 I’d suggest taking general science or engineering courses at university to find out what area of nanotechnology appeals to them the most and then proceed to higher-degree training in that area.

 In which technical fields within Nanotechnology does your work apply best?

 Q: When did you first find that your career path focused on nanotechnology?

 Lockwood: Perhaps somewhat surprisingly I started research in the nanotechnology area in 1964, long before the ‘nano’ buzz word took off.
 I was studying for my Master’s thesis the diffraction of laser light (obtained from a homemade HeNe laser, which was a brand new research ‘tool’ in those days) from asymmetric colloids dispersed in water that could be aligned under the action of an intense sound field.
 Some of the colloids, for example, were needle-shaped and had diameters of less than 100 nm.